Shy/henshin.shy.dev/README.md

 $ source env/bin/activate
 $ pip install -r requirements.txt
 ```
+You can use `python app.py` to run the application locally.

 #### Set up the content model and update the API Keys.